COVID-19 UPDATE – We continue to use Covid protocols in the clinic and patients are required to wear a mask during treatment.

 It is hard to generalise regarding how many treatments you will need but on average we would estimate 4 to 6 sessions for you to be feeling relief from your symptoms.
 If you were not responding to treatment within the expected time frame, discussed with you at your initial visit, your osteopath would either review your diagnosis, ensure that you were following self help measures correctly and not doing anything to impede progress or refer you for further investigation.
 It does not benefit you or the osteopath to continue with treatment if no progress is being made.

-An initial consultation and treatment for an adult or child will cost £70.00 and last approximately one hour.
-Follow up treatments cost £50.00 and last approximately 45-60 minutes.
-In the Baby and Children’s Clinic these children’s prices are the same but two osteopaths partake in each treatment which gives exceptional value and expertise for your child.
+An initial consultation and treatment for an adult will cost £70.00 and for a child £60.00 and last approximately one hour.
+Follow up treatments cost £55.00 and last approximately 45-60 minutes.
+If we feel a 30 minute appointment would be more appropriate then the charge will be £40.00.
 We also offer family and sibling prices which can be found on our ‘Contact Us’ page.

 All of our osteopaths are registered with most of the major insurance companies (see our ‘Contact Us’ page).
 We would always advise contacting your insurance company in advance to check that your policy covers you for osteopathy and whether there are any fee restrictions or limits imposed.
 Some companies require you to have a GP referral for treatment.
 We normally ask that you pay us after each treatment and we provide a receipt for you to claim the fee back from your insurance provider.